vyos/vyos-build/README.md

 $ echo "deb http://deb.debian.org/debian jessie-backports main" >> /etc/apt/sources.list
 $ apt-get update
 ```

+If you are working on a Debian Jessie machine, no special preparation is needed, you only
+need to enable jessie-backports and install build dependencies.

 Several packages are required for building the ISO:
 * `python3`